rust-lang-nursery/rust-cookbook/src/science/mathematics/linear_algebra/multiply-scalar-vector-matrix.md

 ## Multiply a scalar with a vector with a matrix
 [![ndarray-badge]][ndarray] [![cat-science-badge]][cat-science]

 Creates a vector with [`ndarray::arr1`] and a matrix with [`ndarray::arr2`].
 First, a scalar is multiplied by the vector to get another vector.
-Then, we convert the vector to a column vector with [`ndarray::ArrayBase::reversed_axes`] and multiply the matrix by it get a new matrix.
+Then, convert the vector to a column vector with [`ndarray::ArrayBase::reversed_axes`] and multiply the matrix by the column vector to calculate a new matrix.

 ```rust
 extern crate ndarray;